dotherightthing/wpdtrt-anchorlinks/readme.txt

     * the previous matching anchor link will be unhighlighted
     * the new matching anchor link will be highlighted

+= How to inject a theme element after the anchor list? =

+Add the following data attribute to the element:

+`data-wpdtrt-anchorlinks-list-addition="1"`

+* This element will be injected after the list
+* If there are multiple elements to inject, this element will be injected first, as it has an id of `1`

 == Screenshots ==

 1. The caption for ./images/screenshot-1.(png|jpg|jpeg|gif)